bob-aila/CCS212/README.md

 # CCS212
-Tis ia an assignment for MT/00268/018 Okoth Bob Philip Aila
+Tis ia an assignment for MT/00268/018 Okoth Bob Philip Aila with inline JS codes not in different file.